 some of the transatlantic aircraft.

-"And the coffee is for free in here?"
+"And is the coffee really for free in here?"
 Sam asked.

 "Ah, yeah" Roger replied.
 "Now, it's not like the VIP lounge, but it'll do..."